PSanetra/cc-helm-charts/charts/keycloakx/README.md

 It provisions a fully featured Keycloak installation.
 For more information on Keycloak and its capabilities, see its [documentation](http://www.keycloak.org/documentation.html).

-## Prerequisites Details

-The chart has an optional dependency on the [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart.
-By default, the PostgreSQL chart requires PV support on underlying infrastructure (may be disabled).

 ## Installing the Chart

 To install the chart with the release name `keycloakx`: